hmcts/bulk-scan-ccd-definitions/README.md

 ```
 ../../bin/json2xlsx.sh {ENV}

-ENV= can be aat, demo or prod
+ENV= can be aat, demo, ithc, perftest or prod

 ```